nymexhub/.github/profile/README.md

 #### Hi there! 👋

-🙋‍♂️ Welcome to Nymex Ventures' Leap into Open Source and Innovation.
+🙋‍♂️ Welcome to Nymex Open Hub' Leap into Open Source and Innovation.

 <details>
   <summary>Read about us ...</summary>
   <br>
-  We are Nymex Ventures, a group of dedicated professionals embarking on an exciting new journey, focusing on open-source development and cutting-edge technologies.
+  We are Nymex Open Hub, a group of dedicated professionals embarking on an exciting new journey, focusing on open-source development and cutting-edge technologies.
 Our commitment centers on computer engineering, software engineering, data engineering, AI, and cybersecurity.

 Shifting from our commercial roots, our future lies in fostering innovation and contributing to the open-source community.
 By immersing ourselves in these critical fields, Nymex Ventures aims to become a beacon of knowledge and progress, shaping the future of technology in meaningful and impactful ways.